SirBenedick/historic-portfolio-analyzer/README.md

 - [ ] Improve: Sharpratio calculation should not trigger recalculation of portfolio (needs portfolio stored somewhere)
 - [ ] Fix: Check if sharp ratio is calculated correctly (risk free rate has little impact atm)
 - [ ] Fix: symbolDataStore.isCalculatingPortfolioPerformance stays true when api failed
+  - Improve: Portfoliocalculation, store calculation and delete when a new one starts

 #### 0.5.0